- Our Whole30 Diet and Anti-Cavity Plan

 - Hubs remained out with friends to work out, and they fed him a legal dinner (chicken breast, broccoli, fruit) so the kids and I had leftover cheeseburger soup and grain-free biscuits.

 - me and kids: green smoothie with yogurt, for everyone: eggs made to order with various veggies, leftover Thai ground meat from neighbor’s party Saturday (thanks, neighbor, of you’re reading!
 It was delish and used in a couple random meals this week!)

-- me: shredded coconut (I’m determined to heal these cavities!!) and plenty of mustard, leftover fajitas for hubby and John strips dredged in
+- me: liver strips dredged in shredded coconut (I’m determined to heal these cavities!!) and plenty of mustard, leftover fajitas for hubby and John

 - leftover stir fry, mugs of broth (and then life starts to get tricky again – we had little food at the beginning, then I made gallons and gallons of broth and huge meals and we had a surplus of leftovers, but a few days in a row of eating leftovers and the fridge starts to look empty!
 Ok, so not empty…but just full of vegetables!)